Scheduled Script Best Practices

 Deployments that continue to use queues

-• If you do not have an account with SuiteCloud Plus, all Scheduled deployments and Not Scheduled deployments that continue to use queues are executed from the same queue.
+• If you don't have an account with SuiteCloud Plus, all Scheduled deployments and Not Scheduled deployments that continue to use queues are executed from the same queue.
 If you deploy multiple scheduled scripts that continue to use queues, your queue size is the ultimate bottleneck for scheduled script execution throughput.
 For additional information, see Scheduled Script Deployments that Continue to Use Queues.

 • Although there is no restriction on the number of Not Scheduled scripts that can be placed into the processing pool, too many pending scripts may create a backlog and compromise system performance.
-Because only one script can be run in a processor at a time, you should not overload the system.
+Because only one script can be run in a processor at a time, you shouldn't overload the system.

 Scheduled script vs Map/Reduce script

 • In general, you should use a map/reduce script rather than a scheduled script for any scenario where you want to process multiple records, and where your logic can be separated into relatively lightweight segments.
-However, a map/reduce script is not as well suited to situations where you want to enact a long, complex function for each part of your data set.
+However, a map/reduce script isn't as well suited to situations where you want to enact a long, complex function for each part of your data set.

 For information about map/reduce scripts, see SuiteScript 2.x Map/Reduce Script Type.